AISpace2/AISpace2/docs/index.md

     </ul>
     </details>

     You should download these notebooks by right-clicking a link and choosing _Save As_.
+(Some web browsers have the tendency to append a `.txt` file extension to your notebooks.
+If that's the case, you'll have to rename the file and remove it yourself.)

 5. Open Jupyter and upload the notebook to Jupyter.
 In the notebook dashboard, select _Upload_ and choose the file you just downloaded.